Mortgages made easier

 You can go about this two ways:

+Two, you could hire a letting agent to do all that for you.
 Going DIY is usually the cheaper option.
-For example, you can list your property on Rightmove for free.
-The flipside is it can be stressful and time-consuming.
+For example, you can list your property on a listing site for free.
+The flip side is that it can be stressful and time-consuming.
 And you’ll need to make sure you understand all the rules, regulations and procedures around being a landlord.

 For a one-time fixed fee, your letting agent will advertise your property, book viewings, arrange the let, and take care of tasks such as checking references, running credit checks, drawing up the inventory, drafting the letting agreement, and collecting the security deposit.